Inspectioneering

 FFS Forum: Unraveling Type A, B, and C Components

-By Greg Garic, Principal at Stress Engineering Services, Inc. This article appears in the January/February 2022 issue of Inspectioneering Journal.
+By Greg Garic, P.E., Senior Staff Consultant at Stress Engineering Services, Inc. This article appears in the January/February 2022 issue of Inspectioneering Journal.

 What Are Type A, B, & C Components?